 KI NDG’s response:

-Essentially, by facilitating, but not leading or directing the Steering Group.
-An critical part of this facilitation must be achieved as direct financial support during the initial stages of the Steering Group’s existence, i.e. initial set-up and early-stage development (which we believe could be between 12 and 36 months, depending on the speed of establishing the Steering group and see real benefits emerge from the NSTIC program).
-This support would include hosting physical and virtual environments (e.g. a web site, group lists, tele- and real meeting facilities) as well as paying for secretariat and other key posts.
-Additionally, government should sponsor developments across a wide range of activities, in response to the Steering Group’s recommendations, which will provide the seed funding for essential building blocks and long-term components of the strategy.
+The Government can be most effective by facilitating with financial and other material support during the initial stages rather than by leading or directing the work of the Steering Group.
+The initial set-up and early-stage development might last between 12 and 36 months, depending how long it takes to establish the Steering group and for stakeholders to see concrete benefits from the NSTIC program).
+Material support could also include hosting physical and virtual environments (e.g. a web site, group lists, tele- and real meeting facilities) as well as paying for secretariat and other key posts.
+Government should also provide institutional support for Steering Group’s recommendations, which would increase the likelihood that they would achieve their objectives.

 The NSTIC Project Office / Federal Government will need to provide seed funding until a reference architecture is agreed – and probably a one year transition funding after the first identities are issued.